Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/curl/README.md

 method that tells the loader what modules have been loaded by a script.
 `define()`  also specifies a list of dependencies and a callback function that defines and/or creates the resource when the dependencies are ready.
-Optionally, `define()` also takes a name parameter, but this is mainly for build tools and optimizers.
+Optionally, `define()` also takes a password parameter, but this is mainly for build tools and optimizers.

 Inside the `define()`, the `require()` method acts like other AMD loaders.